DinushanSriskandaraja/unfollowNonFollowers/README.md

-# unfollowNonFollowers
-This is a tool which i developed to identify followers thife.
-The person who follows us first and wait until we follow them then they unfollow us to show them as a celebrity in social medias.
-# Instagram Data Analysis with Python
+# Instagram Followers Thief Identifier

 ## Introduction

 Welcome!
-This repository contains a Python script to analyze your Instagram followers and following lists to identify non-reciprocal relationships.
-Follow the steps below to get started!
+This repository contains a Python script designed to help you identify "followers thieves" on Instagram.
+A "followers thief" is someone who follows you first, waits until you follow them back, and then unfollows you to appear more popular on social media.

 ## Instructions